Identifiability of causal graphs under nonadditive conditionally parametric causal models: Inference

+Selecting the collection \(\{F_1, \dots, F_k\}\) is a crucial step in our approach.
+Unfortunately, there is no principled, general data-driven way to select this collection without access to alternative data.
+As discussed in Section~\ref{motivation_section}, alternative methods such as ANM, QVF, bQCD, or IGCI all predefine the notion of a ``simple'' distribution.
+This predefinition is necessary; otherwise, Occam's razor loses its meaning.
+The following lemma formalizes this idea.

+\begin{lemma} Suppose that the joint distribution $F_{(X_1,X_2)}$ is generated according to the model $CPCM(F_2)$ with graph $X_1\to X_2$, where $F_2$ is a distribution function belonging to the exponential family.

-Then, there exists $F_1$ such that the model $CPCM(F_1)$ ( \ref{BCPCM}) with graph $X_2\to X_1$ also generates $F_{(X_1,X_2)}$.
+Then, there exists $F_1$ such that the model $CPCM(F_1)$ with graph $X_2\to X_1$ also generates $F_{(X_1,X_2)}$.
 In other words, there exists $F_1$ such that the causal graph in $CPCM(F_1, F_2)$ is not identifiable from the joint distribution. \end{lemma}

-The proof (provided in \hyperref[appendix]{Appendix} \ref{Proof of lemma_o_overparametrizacii}) is based on the specific choice of $F_{1}$, such that its sufficient statistic $T_1$ is equal to $\theta_2$ (where $\theta_2$ is the parameter from the original model $CPCM(F_{2})$).
-Lemma \ref{lemma_o_overparametrizacii} indicates that a data-driven estimation of $F_{1}$ can be problematic.
-However, such $F_{1}$ would lead to a rather non-standard distribution.
+The proof (provided in \hyperref[Proof of lemma_o_overparametrizacii]{Appendix} \ref{Proof of lemma_o_overparametrizacii}) is based on the specific choice of $F_{1}$, such that its sufficient statistic is equal to the parameter $\theta_2$ from the original model $CPCM(F_{2})$.

-\item \textbf{Different complexity between models}: We recommend selecting the same $F$ in both directions (if reasonable) or at least attempting to choose $F_{1}, F_{2}$ with the same number of parameters $q_1 = q_2$.
-If we select, say, $F_{1}$ with one parameter and $F_{2}$ with five parameters ($q_1 = 1, q_2 = 5$), it will create a bias toward one direction because the model with more parameters will fit the data more easily.
-We refer to this as an ``unfair game.'' \end{itemize}